danqingmk/OpenVS_PyaiVS/docs/tutorial.rst

 After completion, the *best_settings* object (its type could be a dictionary or a custom object, depending on implementation) will contain the details of the best-found model.
 For example, it might return something like:

-   best_settings['algorithm'] – the name of the best algorithm (e.g., "GCN" or "RandomForest").
+   ・best_settings['algorithm'] – the name of the best algorithm (e.g., "GCN" or "RandomForest").

-   best_settings['representation'] – the best molecular representation (e.g., "Graph" for a graph-based model, or "ECFP4" for an ECFP4 fingerprint).
+   ・best_settings['representation'] – the best molecular representation (e.g., "Graph" for a graph-based model, or "ECFP4" for an ECFP4 fingerprint).

-   best_settings['split'] – the data splitting strategy that was used/best (e.g., "cluster").
+   ・best_settings['split'] – the data splitting strategy that was used/best (e.g., "cluster").

-   It may also include optimal hyperparameters or model objects, depending on the design of PyaiVS.
+   ・It may also include optimal hyperparameters or model objects, depending on the design of PyaiVS.

 You can inspect this output or log to see what model PyaiVS recommends.
 In our hypothetical scenario, let's say the parameter search concludes that a Graph Convolutional Network using a graph representation of molecules (with a clustering-based split for training/testing) yielded the highest validation performance.